Search This Blog

 Humble beginnings

-I am not sure of the location of Marlow's 1831 Primitive Methodist Chapel but by 1846 it was described as located in Marefield.
-Later described as poor and small, it was big enough to accommodate a gallery extension in 1843 that increased capacity by 70 persons.
+I am not sure of the location of Marlow's 1831 Primitive Methodist Chapel but a new chapel was built in Dean street in 1841.
+In 1846 this was described as located in Marefield, which indicates that it stood on the Cambridge Road side of the street.
+Later described as poor and small, it was nevertheless big enough to accommodate a gallery extension in 1846 that increased capacity by 70 persons.
 In 1851, the average attendance was given as 200 persons for evening services, and 100 each at the morning and afternoon ones.
-There were 50 children attending the morning and afternoon Sunday Schools.
+There were then an average of 50 children attending the morning and afternoon Sunday Schools.

 Preacher James Hatch, born in Cookham Dean was a Primitive Methodist convert as a young man.
 He later moved to Marlow, working in his day job as a fisherman.
 While he still attended the Cookham Dean Chapel at first, he later became one of the primary movers to build his fellow worshippers a more spacious place of worship in Marlow.
 So the building we now know as Liston Hall came into being.